Are you struggling with your habits and your anxiety? Then keep reading…

 Therefore, one or two cups of coffee per day are more than enough caffeine for you.

 6. Too much alcohol

 As with coffee, the high consumption of alcohol might be responsible for your anxiety.
 Alcohol is a depressant that is often consumed in social meetings, celebrations or just to relax.
-Nonetheless, the use of alcohol for relaxing purposes can actually have the contrary effect.
+Nonetheless, the use of alcohol for relaxing purposes can actually have a contrary effect.

-The American Addiction Centers comments the following: “While alcohol can reduce anxiety temporarily, it can also increase anxiety within just a few hours of consumption.
+The American Addiction Center comments the following: “While alcohol can reduce anxiety temporarily, it can also increase anxiety within just a few hours of consumption.
 This includes even moderate amounts of alcohol, and the effects on anxiety can last into the following day”.

 Thus, if you find yourself feeling even more anxious after a can of beer or a glass of vodka, you might want to start filling your glass with Coca-Cola or water instead.